Why You Need a Strong Back for Obstacle Course Racing

 by Janet Barry

-Many people suffer from back problem, obstacle course racers included.
+Many people suffer from back problems, obstacle course racers included.
 That is why upper and lower back strength are very important in the sport of obstacle course racing.
 Obstacles such as the bucket carry, log carry, sled pull, sandbag carry (to name a few) all require back strength and a strong core.

 Many people suffer from back weakness, pain etc. in the sport of obstacle course racing.
 Only recently have I personally even began to focus more on back strengthening after I ended up messing up some ribs from the bucket carry at the Asheville Spartan race.
 Ever since that race I started incorporating some different back strengthening work.
 In as little as three weeks I saw tremendous improvements in my back strength and core stability!